tc39/notes/meetings/2019-01/jan-30.md

 BFS: I do think it is valuable to have source text module record in the JS spec.
 Unlike other module records, which are based on other types of parsing, we've been evolving the syntax around these constructs, so my hope is that we can modify the source text module record (STMR) here.

-GBD: In the November meeting, there was a question about export*.
+GB: In the November meeting, there was a question about export*.
 Davis said that if we have export* support, it might provide a "spilling over" of the reduction in the guarantees of the bindings into source text on the interface where you have the two module formats interacting.
 So you would inherit the weaker behavior.

 YK: In the last meeting we discussed the merits of the relative static weakening.
 I am comfortable with the outcome here.

 AK: You mentioned one of the options is for Node to use something other than STMR for its modules.
 What is the downside of that option?